mijan32/inji-wallet/docs/ietf-sd-jwt-vc-support.md

     - As per OpenID4VCI Draft 13, the order property in the issuer’s well-known configuration defines the order of fields to be displayed.

 This structured approach ensures that the credential is rendered accurately and efficiently while maintaining a lightweight storage and transmission footprint.

+### Out of scope
+- Revocation - Inji Wallet doesn't support revocation for any credential format.
+So this document does not cover revocation of IETF SD-JWT VC.
+- SVG Rendering - Inji Wallet does not support SVG rendering for any credential format.
+So this document does not cover SVG rendering of IETF SD-JWT VC.